-US citizen in Thailand charged with murdering Thai wife

-BANGKOK (AP) — Police in Thailand said Friday they have charged a U.S. citizen from the state of Colorado with murdering his pregnant Thai wife.
+American accused of killing Thai wife had been prosecuted for abuse in U.S.

+“This murder highlights the danger of domestic violence as well as the potential for lethality that can often exist for victims.
+Our hearts go out to the victim’s loved ones; it is a very tragic case.
+We hope that he will be held fully responsible for the murder,” she said.

+Balzer was also arrested in Colorado in December after police allegedly found 73 guns in his van, a violation of his probation that prohibits him from having any firearms.
+An attorney listed as representing Balzer in that ongoing case as well as in the domestic violence case did not return a telephone call seeking comment.

-Jason Matthew Balzer, 32, was interrogated Friday in the northern city of Nan where he had lived with Pitchaporn Kidchob, said police Lt.
-Col. Somkiat Ruam-ngern.
+Police in Thailand said Balzer was interrogated Friday in the northern city of Nan, where he had lived with Kidchob, police Lt.
+Col. Somkiat Ruam-ngern said.
 The murder charge carries a maximum penalty of death.

-Balzer was arrested Thursday in the northern city of Chiang Mai and confessed to killing his 32-year-old wife, said Maj.
-Gen. Weerachon Boontawee, chief of Provincial Police Region 5′s Detective Department.
-It was unclear if Balzer had a lawyer representing him.
-Balzer’s last known residence in the U.S. was in Longmont, Colorado.

 According to Weerachon, Balzer said Pitchaporn had “given him hope,” so he married her and bought her a house in Nan, her home province.
 Balzer said he became enraged when she tried to chase him out, so he stabbed her with a knife, the police officer said.